bashao/FermBot/README.md

 * Tweet.py - A script that posts the bubbles every 15 minutes to twitter.
 * Runner.py - A script that will check that OpticBubble and Tweet are running and run them again if necessery.

+In order to run the system you need to have a raspberry pi with